Contrasting Frontier Group (ULCC) and The Competition

 |-$987.28 million

-16.5% of Frontier Group shares are owned by institutional investors.
-Comparatively, 59.4% of shares of all “Air transportation, scheduled” companies are owned by institutional investors.
-3.2% of shares of all “Air transportation, scheduled” companies are owned by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.
+16.5% of Frontier Group shares are held by institutional investors.
+Comparatively, 59.4% of shares of all “Air transportation, scheduled” companies are held by institutional investors.
+3.2% of shares of all “Air transportation, scheduled” companies are held by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.

-This is a summary of recent ratings and recommmendations for Frontier Group and its rivals, as reported by MarketBeat.
+This is a breakdown of recent recommendations and price targets for Frontier Group and its rivals, as provided by MarketBeat.com.

 |Sell Ratings